 100 m after the museum building, turn left into the park behind it, at the snackbar/kiosk Hunnerpark (follow a pedestrian sign for Hunnerpark/Belvedere).

 go on along the footpath, in front of the city wall – this is the longest intact section.
-Nijmegen was heavily fortified for most of its history, and the city walls were maintained until the late 19th century.
+Nijmegen was heavily fortified for most of its history.
 In this small park, Hunnerpark, you can stop to rest.

 go left through the gap in the city wall, under the small arched bridge.
 Then turn right along the footpath, to the Belvedere tower – now a restaurant.